-When you’re drowning in uncontrollable debt, you’re stressed and scared – and bankruptcy seems like a huge step to take.
-That’s why we offer free consultations… we want to help explain every step of the process and all possible outcomes, so you’ll be able to make the right decision for your situation.
+When you are drowning in uncontrollable debt, you are inevitably stressed and scared – and bankruptcy seems like a huge step to take.
+That is why we offer free consultations.
+We want to help explain every step of the process and all possible outcomes, so you will be able to make the right decision for your situation.

 Let’s look at the advantages and disadvantages of bankruptcy and ways to decide when bankruptcy might be the right decision for you.

 The federal government established bankruptcy laws to allow individuals and businesses a way to get relief from debts that they are unable to pay back, in order to get a fresh start.
 The laws were created so that honest people who had unfortunate circumstances could get a clean slate and start over.

 Chapter 7 and Chapter 13 are the two types of bankruptcy that apply to individuals.
 Chapter 7 allows you to erase all of your debts and is typically used by individuals with large amounts of unsecured debt and little income.
 Chapter 13 is more of a reorganization, where you use a payment plan to help you catch up on outstanding debts.

 What are the advantages of bankruptcy